praveen05git/FlightReservation/README.md

 # FlightReservation

-Web app for passengers to book Flight tickets and for admins to manage the Flight schedules
+Web app for passengers to book Flight tickets, for Flight schedulers to schedule the available Flights, and for Flight Managers to manage the avilablibity of FLights

+Tech Stack:
+* MVC Architecture
+* C#
+* ASP.net
+* MSSQL
+* Bootstrap
+* AngularJS
+* Javascript
+* CSS